The Employment Law Review: Italy

 In addition to direct recruitment, foreign workers may also work temporarily for an Italian employer under a secondment agreement.
 EU nationals are not required to comply with any visa requirements.
 Non-EU nationals must obtain a visa, which is not subject to the immigration threshold.
 The seconding company is liable to deduct taxes and social security contributions at source and pay the same to the Italian tax and social security authorities, unless otherwise provided by international, EU or bilateral agreements.

 Finally, European regulations (Directive 2014/67/EC concerning the secondment of employees in the European Union) have been enacted to ensure more control and better protection for posted employees.
-In Italy, the Directive has been implemented by Legislative Decree No. 136 of 17 July 2016 providing for new obligations in terms of advance communication, and imposes material sanctions in the event of breach, and new measures aimed at preventing unlawful secondment of employees.
-The Decree applies to any Member State's company seconding one or more employees to another company – even belonging to the same group – or to another business unit, as well as to temporary agency workers hired by temporary work agencies established in a Member State and seconding their employees to a user company with its registered office or a business unit in Italy.
+The Directive has been implemented in Italy by Legislative Decree No. 136 of 17 July 2016 providing for new obligations in terms of advance communication, and imposes material sanctions in the event of breach and new measures aimed at preventing unlawful secondment of employees.
+The Decree applies to a company in any Member State that is seconding one or more employees to another company – even belonging to the same group – or to another business unit, as well as to temporary agency workers hired by temporary work agencies established in a Member State and seconding their employees to a user company with its registered office or a business unit in Italy.

 The employer's power to unilaterally impose rules of conduct is subject to a number of limitations provided by the Constitution (such as the principle of equality and non-discrimination and the right of defence), laws and collective agreements.

-As such, a code of conduct, as well as any global policies, should be posted within the employer's premises, and an Italian translation should be provided so that employees are aware of the code and understand it.
-Since the Workers' Statute expressly requires the display of the code of conduct, any other form of distribution of the document (such as via the company intranet) may be deemed insufficient by an employment tribunal if the employee challenges the sanctions.
+A code of conduct, as well as any global policies, should be posted within the employer's premises and an Italian translation should be provided (if necessary) so that employees are aware of the code and understand it.
+Since the Workers' Statute expressly requires that the code of conduct is displayed, any other form of distribution of the document (such as via the company intranet) may be deemed insufficient by an employment tribunal if an employee challenges the sanctions.

 The prohibition against dismissal commences on the date on which the employee becomes or is deemed to be pregnant.
 A woman is deemed to have become pregnant 300 days prior to the expected date of birth as specified on a doctor's certificate.